CESNET/lbr-testsuite/README.md

 This project uses GitLab CI pipeline which is triggered with every new commit.
-If coding style (PEP8) check passes, then pipeline creates .whl package from contents inside [lbr_testsuite](./lbr_testsuite) folder and uploads it into Package Registry.
-If version of package (defined in [setup.py](./setup.py)) already exists in Package Registry, then package is rejected.
+If coding style (PEP8) check passes, then pipeline creates .whl package from contents inside [lbr_testsuite](./lbr_testsuite) folder.
+This package can be found in `build` step of pipeline and downloaded for manual installation.

+If pipeline triggers on `master` branch, then package is also uploaded into Package Registry.
+If version of package(defined in [setup.py](./setup.py)) already exists in Package Registry, then package is rejected.
 This means that if you make **changes**, then you also need to **increase version**.

 ## Installation